sipcapture/homer-app/README.md

 ### Instructions

-If you're just interested in using `homer-app`, download and run the latest release or package.
+If you're just interested in using `homer-app`, download, configure and run the latest release or package.

 #### Requirements
 * golang 1.13+